 3. Stack your creations directly onto the grill pan.
 I line mine with aluminum foil for an easy clean up.
 Be careful because they can easily tip over.

 4. Layer tomato, mozzarella cheese, olives & basil in a stack, finishing with a layer of cheese on top.

 5. Place the stacks under a preheated grill for 3-5 minutes, or long enough to melt the cheese.
 I love a little brown color to the top of the cheese so I wait for that crispiness to form.

 6. Carefully plate the stacks.

 7. Drizzle the vinegar & oil mixture over the stacks & salad.
 I drizzle a small amount & leave the dispenser, salt & pepper on the table for guests to season them to their own tastes.

 8. Serve immediately.

 Have you ever tried a Capri Salad?
-What’s your favorite holiday starters?
+What’s your favourite holiday starters?